Autonomous Systems Group

 Graduate Research Assistant

-Caleb is a first-year Ph.D. student in Computational Science, Engineering and Mathematics at the University of Texas at Austin.
-He received his BE (Hons) from the University of Auckland in 2023, and his current research interests are in reinforcement learning.
+Caleb Probine is a first-year Ph.D. student in Computational Science, Engineering and Mathematics at the University of Texas at Austin.
+Caleb received his BE (Hons) from the University of Auckland in 2023, and his current research interests are in reinforcement learning.

 Graduate Research Assistant